subaquatic-pierre/fastpyfolio/README.md

 [![GitHub stars](https://img.shields.io/github/stars/subaquatic-pierre/fastpyfolio.svg)](https://github.com/subaquatic-pierre/fastpyfolio/stargazers)
 [![GitHub forks](https://img.shields.io/github/forks/subaquatic-pierre/fastpyfolio.svg)](https://github.com/subaquatic-pierre/fastpyfolio/network)

-# Kube Starter
+# FastPyFolio

 ![Kube Starter Logo](.github/logo.png)

 ## Project Overview

-Kube Starter is an all-encompassing starter project designed to establish a solid foundation for deploying scalable, containerized applications using Kubernetes on AWS.
-The project integrates critical components such as NGINX as a load balancer, Kubernetes templates, Terraform scripts for AWS infrastructure deployment, a Python API for authentication, a Next.js frontend for user login, and a default admin page.
-Additionally, MongoDB is used for data storage, and Docker Compose facilitates local development.
+Kube Starter is your comprehensive starter project, designed to lay the groundwork for deploying scalable, containerized applications using Kubernetes on AWS.
+This project integrates essential components such as NGINX for load balancing, Kubernetes templates for orchestrating containers, Terraform scripts for provisioning AWS infrastructure, a Python API for authentication, a Next.js frontend for user login, and a default admin page.
+Leveraging MongoDB for data storage and Docker Compose for local development, Kube Starter streamlines the process of building and deploying robust applications with ease.

-Table of Contents
+**NOTE**

+This project is still in development phase, some of the features here have not been implemented yet.

 ## Table of Contents